 Love tai chi for its global peaceful message.
 However, understand that the spiritual aspects of tai chi are just a portion of the art.
 If you crave the spiritual-metaphysical energy that chi promises, know that it is dependent on you being healthy, aligned, and balanced.
 If you crave the power of internal strength easily demonstrated by dozens of Chinese teachers, know that they got there by pursuing relaxation and balance.

 And please, please totally rock the tie-dye if you can pull it off.
-Tons of great options on Amazon.
+Tons of great options online.
 And here are some clothes ideas for class if you are a bit more conservative :).